nicolodalvit/nicolodalvit.github.io/index.md

     <details><summary> <i>Abstract</i> </summary>
     <p align="justify">
-    Using French firm-level micro-data, I find evidence that firms with low expected growth are more sensitive to aggregate shocks.
-I interpret these findings using a frictional model offirm growth.
+    Using French firm-level micro-data, I find evidence that firms with low expected growth are more sensitive to aggregate shocks.
+I interpret these findings using a frictional model offirm growth.
 The estimated model suggests that this heterogeneous sensitivity can have important consequences for the elasticity of aggregate net job creation to the aggregate state.
     </p>
     </details>